hlynch/Biometry2023/docs/Week-2-lecture.md

 \hat{se}_{jack}=\sqrt{\frac{n-1}{n}\sum_{i=1}^{n}(\hat{\theta}_{(i)}-\hat{\theta}_{(.)})^{2}}
 $$

-With the pennies example, we had 10 pennies and we have only 10 possible jackknifed samples.
+With the pennies example we will do in lab, we have 5 pennies and we have only 5 possible jackknifed samples.
 Do you see why?
 Note that while bootstrapping can involve simulating an arbitrarily large number of pseudosamples (k), there are only n possible jackknife replicates for a dataset of size n.

 **Exercise**: Use your pennies to calculate $\widehat{Bias}_{jack}$ and $\widehat{se}_{jack}$.